crisaliscarrion/Descriptive-Analysis-Credit-Card-Transactions/README.md

 The data has a total of 18 columns and 8950 rows.
 The data types included in the set are integers, decimal and string.

-The cleaning, manipulation and visualization of the data was done in Rstudio.
+The cleaning, manipulation and visualization of the data was done in RStudio.

 # Executive Summary

 ### Overview of Findings
+ *

 # Insights Deep Dive